-- \Rightarrow This study is the first cross-sectional analysis of parents' knowledge and psychological status of COVID-19 in Ezhou. - \Rightarrow The study provides a broad sample that reflects the psychological status and knowledge level of parents. - \Rightarrow We can only speculate about the factors that affect parents' knowledge and psychological status; causation cannot be implied. - \Rightarrow Standard psychometric scales were not used to assess parents' psychological status, so the results cannot be compared with other similar studies.
+- ⇒ This study is the first cross-sectional analysis of parents' knowledge and psychological status of COVID-19 in Ezhou. - The study provides a broad sample that reflects the psychological status and knowledge level of parents. - We can only speculate about the factors that affect parents' knowledge and psychological status; causation cannot be implied. - Standard psychometric scales were not used to assess parents' psychological status, so the results cannot be compared with other similar studies.

-Protected by copyright, including for uses related to text markets in South China were reported in and Wuhan, Hubei Province.
-These individuals were subsequently confirmed to have an acute respiratory disease caused by a novel were subsequently confirmed to have an coronavirus.1 On 11 February 2020, the WHO ∃ officially named it COVID-19.2 The incidence of COVID-19 in China increased rapidly due to factors such as widespread population migration before the Chinese New Year.3 Due to the rapid increase in confirmed cases and deaths, the population has experienced g psychological problems such as anxiety and depression.4
+markets in South China were reported in Wuhan, Hubei Province.
+These individuals were subsequently confirmed to have an acute respiratory disease caused by a novel coronavirus.
+On 11 February 2020, the WHO officially named it COVID-19.
+The incidence of COVID-19 in China increased rapidly due to factors such as widespread population migration before the Chinese New Year.
+Due to the rapid increase in confirmed cases and deaths, the population has experienced psychological problems such as anxiety and depression.
+A

 Since the outbreak of COVID-19, the government has adopted a series of measures to stop the pandemic.
 While home isolation is an important strategy to break the chain of transmission, the WHO has expressed concerns about psychosocial distress associated with such measures.
-Authors have $\overline{\mathbf{g}}$ speculated that these new measures, such as self-isolation, have impacted people's daily activities and livelihoods and might lead to increased loneliness, anxiety, depression, insomnia, alcohol dependence, drug use and self-injurious or suicidal behaviours.5 parents' mental states after the Norwegian governmentsponsored distancing measures were implemented showed that nearly 25% of parents reported anxiety and depression, with mothers, parents with more than one child and parents diagnosed with mental illness reporting higher levels of stress, exhaustion and anger towards their children.
-Deterioration of the parent-child relationship accounted for 41% of parental stress.8 In a two-wave longitudinal survey, the cumulative stress experienced by parents during the implementation of physical distancing protocols decreased as the measures were phased out.9 To reduce the spread of COVID-19, many countries put lockdown measures in place, including closing schools.
-As parents spent more time with their children, parent-child bonding patterns, relationships with partners and family cohesion all affected parents' mental health status.10 Parents with higher-quality marriages and parent-child relationships reported fewer mental health symptoms.12 In addition, a significant proportion of parents reported work-related or financial issues during the COVID-19 pandemic.13
+Authors have speculated that these new measures, such as self-isolation, have impacted people's daily activities and livelihoods and might lead to increased loneliness, anxiety, depression, insomnia, alcohol dependence, drug use and self-injurious or suicidal behaviours.

+Primary caregivers may have faced even higher pressure during the pandemic.
+An online survey by Johnson et al that examined parents' mental states after the Norwegian governmentsponsored distancing measures were implemented showed that nearly 25% of parents reported anxiety and depression, with mothers, parents with more than one child and parents diagnosed with mental illness reporting higher levels of stress, exhaustion and anger towards their children.
+Deterioration of the parent-child relationship accounted for 41% of parental stress.8 In a two-wave longitudinal survey, the cumulative stress experienced by parents during the implementation of physical distancing protocols decreased as the measures were phased out.
+To reduce the spread of COVID-19, many countries put lockdown measures in place, including closing schools.
+As parents spent more time with their children, parent-child bonding patterns, relationships with partners and family cohesion all affected parents' mental health status.
+10 11 Parents with higher-quality marriages and parent-child relationships reported fewer mental health symptoms.
+12 In addition, a significant proportion of parents reported work-related or financial issues during the COVID-19 pandemic.
+13